agrobbin/spritely/README.md

 There are sometimes cases where you want to add some extra spacing (or padding) above or below images in your sprite.
 To do so for an image named `arrow.png`:

 ```
-//= spacing_above arrow 5
+//= spacing_before arrow 5
-//= spacing_below arrow 10
+//= spacing_after arrow 10
 ```

-This will add 5 pixels of spacing above `arrow.png` and 10 pixels of spacing below `arrow.png` within the sprite.
+This will add 5 pixels of spacing before `arrow.png` and 10 pixels of spacing after `arrow.png` within the sprite.

 To do it for all images in a sprite map:

 ```
-//= spacing_above 5
+//= spacing_before 5
-//= spacing_below 10
+//= spacing_after 10
 ```

 ## Tests